+Bottlenose dolphins are not listed as threatened or endangered under the Endangered Species Act, but the Southern Migratory Coastal Stock is a strategic stock due to the depleted listing under the Marine Mammal Protection Act.
 From 1995 to 2001, NMFS recognized only a single migratory stock of coastal morphotype bottlenose dolphins in the western North Atlantic, and the entire stock was listed as depleted.
 This stock structure was revised in 2002 to recognize both multiple stocks and seasonal management units and again in 2008 and 2009 to recognize resident estuarine stocks and migratory and resident coastal stocks.
-The total U.S. fishery-related mortality and serious injury for the Southern Migratory stock cannot be directly estimated because of the spatial overlap among the stocks of bottlenose dolphins that occupy waters of North Carolina.
-In addition, several fisheries are unobserved and the reported mortalities are minimum estimates.
-The total mortality is therefore unlikely to be less than 10% of the calculated PBR, and thus cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
-This stock retains the depleted designation as a result of its origins from the coastal migratory stock.
-The species is not listed as threatened or endangered under the Endangered Species Act, but this is a strategic stock due to the depleted listing under the MMPA.
+This stock retains the depleted designation as a result of its origins from the original western North Atlantic Coastal Stock.
+PBR for the Southern Migratory Stock is 63 and so the zero mortality rate goal, 10% of PBR, is 6.3.
+The documented annual average human-caused mortality for this stock for 2007 - 2011 ranges between a minimum of 2.6 and a maximum of 16.5.
+However, the total U.S. human-caused mortality and serious injury for the Southern Migratory Stock cannot be directly estimated because of the spatial overlap among the stocks of bottlenose dolphins that occupy waters of North Carolina.
+In addition, there are several commercial fisheries operating within this stock's boundaries, but these have little to no observer coverage and so the documented mortalities must be considered minimum estimates of total fishery-related mortality.
+The total fishery-related mortality and serious injury for this stock is therefore unlikely to be less than 10% of the calculated PBR, and thus cannot be considered to be insignificant and approaching a zero mortality and serious injury rate.
+The status of this stock relative to OSP is unknown.
+There are insufficient data to determine population trends for this stock.